Jakns99/Microservices-project/README.md

         raise ValueError('Unrecognized operation "{}"'.format(operation))
 ```

 **Explanation**: This Python Script defines a Lambda function handler that responds to different operations on a DynamoDB table.
+We import bot3 and json libraries to start the code off.
+The main function: lamda_handler, will be the function that will be triggered when the code is executed.
+The operation = event line will extract the DynamoDB operation to be performed from the event.
+ - The if 'tableName' in event code block will create a DynamoDB table resource if the event contains a tableName.
+This is done with the imported boto3 library, with dynamo being a boto3 resource linked to DynamoDB.
+Important resources from AWS can be found on the boto3 documentation website.
+ - The dictionary of